-Several moments of awkward silence ensued–apart from the small child joyfully repeating the phrase chicken butt–followed by the manager coming out the office to check me out.
+Several moments of awkward silence ensued (apart from the small child joyfully repeating the phrase chicken butt) followed by the manager emerging from the office to look me over.
 The manager studied me for a moment and returned to the office for several more awkward silent moments before the cashier returned.

 Cashier: The manager says I can sell you the eggs.

 I paid for the eggs, left the store, and egged the cashier’s car.

 I didn’t really do that…don’t tell the police.